rust-lang/book/src/ch05-01-defining-structs.md

 different value for `email` and `username` but has the same values for the `active` and `sign_in_count` fields from `user1`.

+Note that `user1` is moved and cannot be accessed anymore.
+To keep `user1` available you can derive `Clone` trait for the `User` struct and call `..user1.clone()` instead.
+We'll learn about derived traits in the next section.

 ### Using Tuple Structs without Named Fields to Create Different Types

 You can also define structs that look similar to tuples, called *tuple